woodrush/sectorlisp-nn/README.md

-# A Neural Network built in Pure Lisp using only Atoms and Lists
+# A Neural Network Built in Pure Lisp Using Only Atoms and Lists
 ![The diagram of the neural network.](./res/nn-diagram.svg)

 At the dawn of Lisp after its birth in 1958, Lisp was used as a language for creating advanced artificial intelligence.